Pricing your DIY skin care products correctly is essential if you want to turn that hobby into a business.

 This post may contain affiliate links, meaning I get a commission if you decide to make a purchase through my links (at no cost to you).
 Please read the disclosure for more information.

-The formula below for pricing DIY skin care was my own version of several (upon several) examples that I had seen online when I first started my business.
+The formula below for pricing DIY skin care was my own version of several examples that I had seen online when I first started my business.

-I used this formula for my shop and it somehow earned me enough so that I could quit my day job and become a work-from-home-mom (WARNING – I WAS STILL DOING IT WRONG!!!
-READ THIS ENTIRE ARTICLE FOR CORRECT PRICING!):
+I used this formula for my shop and it somehow earned me enough so that I could quit my day job and become a work-from-home mom (WARNING – I WAS STILL DOING IT WRONG!!!
+KEEP READING FOR CORRECT PRICING!):

 Base Price = [(Ingredients) + (Packaging) + (Listing Fees)] x Transaction Fees